SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 A pressure sensor to make sure you’re not brushing too hard and causing gum recession/damage to your teeth.

-The Suri brush has a 2-minute timer, which warns you every 30 seconds, indicating that you can move on from that corner of your mouth, which is perfect.
+The Suri 2.0 brush has a 2-minute timer that warns you every 30 seconds, indicating when you can move on to the next corner of your mouth, which is perfect.

 Travel-Friendly Features

 The newly designed travel case is now much smaller, sleeker, and more stylish, making it perfect for short trips or gym visits.
 It still includes the UV disinfectant light, which is a nice bonus without adding unnecessary bulk.
-Plus, it charges via a USB-C cable, so I no longer need to pack my clunky Philips charger.
+Plus, it charges via USB-C, so I no longer need to pack my clunky Philips charger everywhere I go.

 The 40-day battery life of the Suri toothbrush is exceptional.
 This long-lasting battery life is highly convenient, reducing recharge frequency and making it an excellent choice for travellers or those with a busy lifestyle.